 It is after this point that Blood River starts to take a turn into seriously weird (and fantastical) territory.
 [PLOT SPOILERS].
 Back at the ghost town, Andrew Howard reappears to Tess Panzer, intimating that Ian Duncan is not the person she knows and is guilty of terrible things.
 He starts to speak in increasingly Biblical terms before claiming that he is an angel come to exact judgement.
 By this point, we suddenly go from what starts as a desert road psycho film to a bizarre divine judgement film in which neither of the male parties are what they originally started out seeming to be.

 This is a fascinating spin but also one where the film slowly starts to lose impetus.
-The ending the film leads you to is effectively conveyed but it is one where Mason and Boyes crucially leave far too much unsaid – what was in the trunk of the car, what exactly the crimes that Ian Duncan is guilty of are, what he did to Tess Panzer’s daughter – and the film ends on a frustrating moment of puzzlement.
+The ending the film leads you to is effectively conveyed but it is one where Mason and Boyes crucially leave far too much unsaid – what was in the trunk of the car, what exactly the crimes that Ian Duncan is guilty of are, what he did to Tess Panzer’s daughter – and the film ends on a frustrating note of puzzlement.